 Division 4 — General provisions as to the Information Commissioner and staff

-79. Delegation
+79. Delegation by Commissioner to staff

 The Commissioner may, in writing, delegate to a member of the staff of the Commissioner the performance of any of the functions of the Commissioner, other than the power to make a requirement or decision under section 75, 76 or 77 and the power to delegate under this section.

-80. Commissioner and staff not to be sued
+80. Protection from personal liability

 The Commissioner, an Acting Commissioner and members of the staff of the Commissioner are not liable to an action, suit or proceeding in relation to an act done or omitted to be done in good faith in the performance or purported performance of any function under this Act.

-81. Restrictions under other laws not applicable
+81. Disclosure restriction under other law does not apply to disclosing to Commissioner; privileges of parties

 (1) No obligation to maintain secrecy or other restriction on the disclosure of information obtained by or given to agencies, whether imposed under an enactment or other law, applies to the disclosure of information to the Commissioner for the purposes of Division 3.